MyPureCloud/terraform-provider-genesyscloud/docs/resources/task_management_worktype.md

 - `default_priority` (Number) The default priority for Workitems created from the Worktype.
 The valid range is between -25,000,000 and 25,000,000.
 - `default_queue_id` (String) The default queue for Workitems created from the Worktype.
 - `default_skills_ids` (List of String) The default skills for Workitems created from the Worktype.
-- `default_status_name` (String) The name of the default status for Workitems created from the Worktype.
-This status should be defined in 'statuses'.
 - `default_ttl_seconds` (Number) The default time to time to live in seconds for Workitems created from the Worktype.
 - `description` (String) The description of the Worktype.
 - `division_id` (String) The division to which this entity belongs.